-Global Gap Year: Stage 4 - Choice of Project in Nepal
+Global Gap Year: Stage 4 - Medicine or Himalayan Mountain Conservation in Nepal

 Nepal is a small yet stunning land of snow-capped mountains, majestic Buddhist temples, and the ancient capital city of Kathmandu.
 Although Nepal is known for the Himalayas and Mount Everest, it is actually one of the most bio-diverse countries on the planet.
 Aside from mountains you will also find windswept deserts, green paddy fields, and jungles teeming with exotic wildlife.

 During the four weeks in Nepal, participants can choose from two projects in Ghandruk or Chitwan: